ESCOMP/CTSM/doc/source/users_guide/running-special-cases/CLM-4.8-Running-with-your-own-previous-simulation-as-atmospheric-forcing-to-spinup-the-model.rst

    # Set the run length to run a total of 20 years (you could also use an editor)
    > ./xmlchange RESUBMIT=9,STOP_OPTION=nyears,STOP_N=2
    # Now run as normal
-   > ./myBCN1850.submit
+   > ./case.submit

-.. warning:: Because of bug 1733 (see the `$CTSMROOT/doc/KnownBugs <CLM-URL>`_ file on this) you'll need to edit the driver code in order for it to produce the correct list of fields needed to run the model later.

-Now we run an I compset forced with the data from the previous simulation using the ``CPLHIST3HrWx`` option to DATM_MODE.
-See `the Section called CPLHIST3HrWx mode and it's DATM settings in Chapter 1 <CLM-URL>`_ for more information on the DATM settings for ``CPLHIST3HrWx`` mode.
+Now we run an I compset forced with the data from the previous simulation using the CPLHISTForcing`` option to DATM_MODE.
+See `the Section called CPLHISTForcing mode and it's DATM settings in Chapter 1 <CLM-URL>`_ for more information on the DATM settings for ``CPLHISTForcing`` mode.

 Example: Simulation Forced with Data from the Previous Simulation
 ------------------------------------------------------------------------------
 ::

    > cd scripts
-   > ./create_newcase -case frcwmyBCN1850 -res f09_g17_gl4 -compset I1850Clm50BgcSpinup -mach cheyenne_intel
+   > ./create_newcase -case frcwmyB1850 -res f09_g17_gl4 -compset I1850Clm50BgcSpinup
-   > cd frcWmyBCN1850
+   > cd frcWmyB1850
    # The following sets the casename to point to for atm forcing (you could also use an editor)
-   > ./xmlchange DATM_CPLHIST_CASE="myBCN1850"
+   > ./xmlchange DATM_CPLHIST_CASE="myB1850"
    # The following sets the align year and years to run over for atm forcing
    #  (you could also use an editor)
    > ./xmlchange DATM_CPLHIST_YR_ALIGN="1",DATM_CPLHIST_YR_START=1,DATM_CPLHIST_YR_END=20